Hartford Institute Logo

 Should I survey everyone, just attenders or draw a sample?

-We do not encourage churches to survey only their attenders.
+We do not encourage churches to survey just their attendees, but rather open up the process to all members 15 years of age or older.
 Many important findings can be uncovered by allowing less involved members to have their say.

 What is the cost of the inventories?